-- Base salary was increased to \$850,000; - Annual cash bonus target increased to 110% of base salary; - Grant value of annual long-term incentive equity awards was increased to \$2,500,000; - These adjustments were to recognize her performance in successfully leading the Company through a very challenging economic climate and to better align with market compensation norms and internal peer equity.
+Base salary was increased to \$875,000;

+- Annual cash bonus target increased to 120% of base salary; - Grant value of annual long-term incentive equity awards was increased to \$2,750,000; - These adjustments were intended to recognize her performance and to better align with market compensation norms and internal peer equity.

-These decisions positioned Ms. Skeans' total direct compensation at the median percentile of the Company's Executive Peer Group (defined at page 50) for her position.
+These adjustments positioned Ms. Skeans' total direct compensation at between the 50th and 75th percentile of the Company's Executive Peer Group (defined at page 64) for her position.